 Virus Yellow Risk

-NFU Sugar continues to work closely with British Sugar and the BBRO to lobby for the necessary plant protection products, most recently in a phone call with the Agriculture Minister on Wednesday 25th March.
+NFU Sugar continues to work closely with British Sugar and the BBRO to lobby for the necessary plant protection products with updates being published on the NFU Sugar website and sent to growers via the BBRO bulletin.
 We have made government aware that even with the necessary chemicals available on farm, a more widespread COVID-19 infection might mean sprayer operators are ill or self-isolating.
 This could become an issue because of the licensing requirements for sprayer operators and the absolute need for timely application of chemicals to manage the aphid infestation/Virus Yellows infection.
 The NFU Plant Healthy Team is raising the issues of reduced spray operator availability with Defra, CRD and agronomists in the UK.
 The NFU is working with regulators and the industry to assess what temporary solutions may be possible to ease pressure in this area, while ensuring operator, food and environmental safety.

 We would encourage members to start thinking about contingency planning regarding the availability of sprayer operators.
 Think about your options, including cooperating with neighbouring farms.

 It is important that these processes and deliveries continue at this key time of year with spring plantings underway and the autumn demand not too far away.
 We are aware of some delivery times being longer than they normally would due to increased demand of which some of this is seasonal.

 Suppliers have been keeping inputs moving by taking extra measures some including increased biosecurity and closing sites to non-essential staff.
 Relaxation of driver hours has supported operations as some plant operation times have been extended to complete deliveries and increase flexibility.

 Please work and plan with your distributers to help them plan what growers need and when; in some cases, you might agree planned deliveries that are not immediate, but by when you need them.

 Staffing on farm